 There was Hilary Mason then at a small New England College, but who generously shared code, and then she goes on to be a data scientist at bit.ly and more.
 She is easily one of the smartest programmers I know, male or female.
 There was Jo Kay all the way from Wollagong, I got to know of all places, in Second Life, and later went on a trip with to the Blue Mountains.
 She’s a force of generous technology not only in virtual worlds; She gave me some CSS designs for the Horizon Project wikispace sites I was using for NMC (which they are still using).
 Also in Second Life there was a code artist name Kisa who helped me out with some scripting; later when the voice service was a feature and we did a live demo at an NMC conference, I found that her voice was… rather deep.
 I still connect via twitter.

-There are all the critical thinkers and open life shares I know trough blogs, like Leslie Madsen-Brooks, Barbara Ganley, Barbara Sawhill, Laura Blankenship.
-All influences.
-There’s Martha Burtis at UMW, who quietly thinks big ideas and codes new ideas (the ds106 Assignment Bank was all her assembling from one tossed idea in a Skype call), all in the shadow of some guy named Groom.
+There are all the critical thinkers and open life shares I know through blogs, like Leslie Madsen-Brooks, Barbara Ganley, Barbara Sawhill, Laura Blankenship.
+All influences (see the 2008 EDUCAUSE presentation they did on Fear 2.0) There’s Martha Burtis at UMW, who quietly thinks big ideas and codes new ideas (the ds106 Assignment Bank was all her assembling from one tossed idea in a Skype call), all in the shadow of some guy named Groom.
 She is silently brilliant (big fan here!).

 This could go on and on.
 I’m already lacking enough fingers and toes to lost the women who have been instrumental in me being where I am now in the field of technology.

 But I have left out the most important one.
 And every one of us, male, female, white, brown, black, green… has to give her credit.